 Present items in the same order as they are in the budget.
 Explain how the cost of items was arithmetically determined.
-Provide all consultants' names and organizational affiliations, the services they will perform, the expected compensation rate, travel, per diem, and other related costs.
-Provide the purpose and destination of each trip and the number of traveling.
+Provide the names and organizational affiliations of all consultants, the services they will perform, the expected rate of compensation, travel, per diem, and other related costs.
+Provide the purpose and destination of each trip and the number of travelling.
 List all individuals/organizations with whom consortium or contractual arrangements have been made.
-List all consortium personnel, percent effort and roles on the project. (up to 8000 characters)
+List all consortium personnel, percent effort and roles on the project.